actris-cloudnet/dataportal-docs/netcdf.md

 the side of the plot to indicate the meaning of each colour, so the descriptions should be fairly concise.
-Use of a `long_definition` attribute is therefore recommended where more complete descriptions may be placed, but the same format should be used, with a single line terminated by a new-line character (except the last) for each entry.
+Use of a `long_definition` attribute is therefore recommended where more complete descriptions may be placed, but the same format should be used, with a single line terminated by a newline character (except the last) for each entry.

 ## Global attributes